Press Room & Media

 - A public bank is able to pay higher interest on its deposits than is paid by national/global banks currently, because it doesn’t payout profits to individual stockholders or pay exorbitant salaries to high level employees.

 - A public bank could lend money to the State or other governmental units at lower interest rates than are presently paid to national/global banks and bonding agencies for the money borrowed.
 This occurs because global banks and bonding agencies pay profits to their owners and stockholders.
-A pubic bank would reinvest some portion of its profits in its own lending ability and could pay some portion of its profits to New Mexico’s general fund.
+A public bank would reinvest some portion of its profits in its own lending ability and could pay some portion of its profits to New Mexico’s general fund.

 - A public bank will keep our community’s money right here at home in New Mexico.
 Interest paid here and profits earned here stay here, circulating in our State’s economy.